letizhamiguel-cyber/ECE-2112-PA-1/README.md

 To see the main python program for PA 1, click this link: https://github.com/letizhamiguel-cyber/ECE-2112-PA-1/blob/main/PA1.ipynb, download then run all cells.

-# **README file Version History: **
+# README file Version History:

 August 27, 2026 - .ipynb file uploaded to README.

 August 28, 2026 - Initial Formatting of README.

-September 1, 2026 - Inputting of further README content.
+September 1, 2026 - Input of further README content.